mtkennerly/poetry-dynamic-versioning/README.md

 **not** as a dependency in pyroject.toml, because the virtual environment that Poetry creates cannot see Poetry itself and therefore cannot patch it.

+With the minimal configuration above, the plugin will automatically take effect when you run commands such as `poetry build`.
+It will update the version in pyproject.toml, then revert the change when the plugin deactivates.
+If you want to include a `__version__` variable in your code, just put a placeholder in the appropriate file and configure the plugin to update that file (see below).
+You are encouraged to use `__version__ = "0.0.0"` as a standard placeholder.

 ## Configuration
 In your pyproject.toml file, you may configure the following options: